 When you’re creating content for your buyers and explaining your business, the most important thing you can do is be fully transparent and honest about your offerings, even your weaknesses.
 This is because your prospects are looking online for solutions to some pretty hefty problems, and they want to buy from someone they can trust, which means your content marketing strategy should take on more of a value-driven culture than a money-making tactic.

 If a business is willing to say, “We might not be the best choice for you, and here’s why,” your prospects will see that you value their happiness more than taking their money.
 Might you lose a few customers along the way?
 You could, but for those who appreciate your honesty, this can send a powerful message that your company is trustworthy.
 And remember, we’re going for brand evangelists here, not one-time purchasers who buy your products and then forget about you.
 You want to make their experience working with you memorable.

-When Sheridan nearly lost River Pools and Spas to the 2008 recession, he made a last-ditch effort to save his small business by staying up all night writing, publishing blog article after blog article, and posting as much educational material around fiberglass pools as he could.
+When Sheridan nearly lost River Pools and Spas to the 2008 recession, he made a last-ditch effort to save his small business by creating a content marketing strategy on the fly.
+He stayed up all night, night after night.
+He wrote and published article after blog article, and created as much educational material around fiberglass pools as he could.
 He even included reasons fiberglass pools might not be the right choice for his customers (they only come in certain sizes, etc.) and who the best pool companies in the area were (without naming his own).

 Seemingly overnight, his company’s near failure became a success story, and web traffic, leads, and sales skyrocketed.